 H-6M Badger A PLAAF H-6M (K/JH6M?) cruise missile carrier was seen here carrying a KD-20 ALCM under its left wing.
 First entering service in 2007, this new variant (S/N 40x7x) were converted from the older H-6F, as its twin 23mm tailguns are retained.
 Similar to the naval H-6G, H-6M was modified with a large chin mounted surface search radar and two pairs of underwing pylons.
 Other noticeable features are the much improved self-protecting measures including UV band MAWS sensors on the nose and above the rear gunner compartment, RWR antennas on the vertical tailfin tip, and chaff/flare dispensers along the side of rear fuselage.
 Its cockpit was also upgraded with some analog displays replaced by color MFDs.
 The KD-20 ALCM is carried underneath the large inner pylon while a KG600 ECM pod is carried underneath the smaller outer pylon.
-A small pylon underneath the fuselage behind the bomb bay door might be the place to carry additional datalink pod (for guiding the KD-63 ALCM?).
+A small pylon underneath the fuselage behind the bomb bay could be the place to carry additional datalink pod (for guiding the KD-63 ALCM?).
 The same type of ALCM is also carried by H-6K (see below).
 H-6M is speculated to be a low-cost, stop-gap solution until the more advanced H-6K enters PLAAF service.
-The latest image (February 2015) suggested that two KD-63 ALCMs could also be carried in place of KD-20.
+A recent video (February 2015) suggested that two KD-63 ALCMs could also be carried in place of KD-20.

 - Last Updated 5/9/16